amazon-connect/voicemail-express-amazon-connect/Docs/vmx_installation_instructions.md

 1. Set the contact flow for the number to **VMX3-AWSTestFlow-YOURINSTANCE**.
 1. Select **Save**

-## Test Voicemail
+## Test Voicemail Delivery as an Amazon Connect Task
-Now that the Voicemail Express has been deployed, you are ready to test.
+If you have deployed Voicemail Express with the Amazon Connect Tasks delivery option, you can validate functionality by performing the following test.
-1.  **Dial** the phone number you configured for the Voicemail Test Line
+1.  **Dial** the phone number you configured for the Voicemail Test Line.
+1. At the first menu, **press 1** to select Task delivery.
-1. At the next menu, **press 1** to leave a voicemail for an agent or **press 2** to leave a voicemail for a queue
+1. At the next menu, **press 1** to leave a voicemail for an agent or **press 2** to leave a voicemail for a queue.
 1. When you hear the tone, **record your voicemail**.
 Hang up at any time after recording a message.
     - **NOTE:** If you have just enabled KVS on your instance for the first time, you may hear an error message.
 Simply hang up and try again.
 It should work the second time.
 KVS streams are not created until first use, which will throw an error in your contact flow.
 1. Once you have completed the recording, **wait approximately 2 minutes**.
 1. Log the appropriate agent in and put them into the available state.
 The Task should arrive shortly.

+## Test Voicemail Delivery as an Email using Amazon Simple Email Service (SES)
+If you have deployed Voicemail Express with the email delivery option, you can validate functionality by performing the following test.
+1.  **Dial** the phone number you configured for the Voicemail Test Line.
+1. At the first menu, **press 3** to select email delivery.
+1. At the next menu, **press 1** to leave a voicemail for an agent or **press 2** to leave a voicemail for a queue.
+1. When you hear the tone, **record your voicemail**.
+Hang up at any time after recording a message.
+    - **NOTE:** If you have just enabled KVS on your instance for the first time, you may hear an error message.
+Simply hang up and try again.
+It should work the second time.
+KVS streams are not created until first use, which will throw an error in your contact flow.
+1. Once you have completed the recording, **wait approximately 2 minutes**.
+1. Access the appropriate email box to verify delivery of the voicemail.

 **Voicemail Validation is complete!**